MicrosoftDocs/visualstudio-docs/docs/data-tools/how-to-execute-a-stored-procedure-that-returns-no-value.md

 #### To create a stored procedure that returns no value using a TableAdapter

 1. Open a dataset in the **Dataset Designer**.
-For more information, see [How to: Open a Dataset in the Dataset Designer](../Topic/How%20to:%20Open%20a%20Dataset%20in%20the%20Dataset%20Designer.md).
+For more information, see [Walkthrough: Creating a Dataset in the Dataset Designer](walkthrough-creating-a-dataset-with-the-dataset-designer.md).

 2. If you do not already have one, create a TableAdapter.
 For more information on creating TableAdapters, see [Create and configure TableAdapters](../data-tools/create-and-configure-tableadapters.md).